lightray22/andromeda-desktop-clients/README.md

 - none - turns off caching and sends every read/write to the server (slow!)
 - memory - never reads/writes the server, only memory (data loss!)
 - normal - the normal mode of cache operation

+# Development

+## License

+Andromeda including all source code and any documentation are copyrighted by the author.
+Use of this repository and source code is licensed under the AGPLv3.
+Contributors agree that any contributions made to the repository are issued under this license.
+Commercial licenses can be obtained separately.

+## Doxygen

+Use the `tools/mkdocs` script from the repo root to generate documentation using Doxygen.
+It will output separately for each bin/lib subdirectory.
+This requires `doxygen` and `graphviz`.
+Use `tools/mkdocs latex` to generate LaTEX PDFs - requires `doxygen-latex`.